 Set a Goal

 What do you want to accomplish at the end of this project?
 You are more likely to have a successful 100 day project if you start with a goal in mind.
-Last year my goal was to create art to sell.
+Two years ago my goal was to create art to sell.
 I opened up this art shop at the conclusion of the project!

 You might have a more process oriented goal, and that’s awesome.
 Year one my goal was 100 days of creativity — my goal was literally to simply show up and create.
 Year two my goal was to have a collective body of work that looked cool individually, but amazing as a set.
 What do you hope to accomplish?
 Do you want to write a book?
 Establish a daily art practice?
 Add to your portfolio or sell your work?